Touring Wisconsin's Craft Breweries

 Established in 1931, Baumgartner’s is Wisconsin's oldest cheese store.
-It offers patrons a wide array of Wisconsin's finest cheeses as well as imported cheese, specialty foods and a wide selection of sandwiches and other entrees.
+It offers patrons a wide selection of Wisconsin's finest cheeses as well as imported cheese, specialty foods and sandwiches.
 While all are delectable, the locals swear by the oh-so-aromatic limburger on rye sandwich with a mint on the side.
 (To see the nation’s only remaining limburger producing cheese factory, stop at Chalet Cheese Co-op on your way out of town.)

 Tour: New Glarus Brewery

 Roughly 30 minutes to the north is the village of New Glarus, where the local Swiss heritage is apparent in its chalet-like architecture.
 Visitors here will find one of Wisconsin’s most successful craft breweries, New Glarus Brewing, the maker of Spotted Cow, Wisconsin Belgian Red and a host of other award-winning brews.
-In keeping with the surrounding architecture, the brewery’s new Hilltop Brewery building has been designed in a distinctly Bavarian style.
+In keeping with the surrounding architecture, the brewery’s Hilltop Brewery was designed in a distinctly Bavarian style.
 Both New Glarus production facilities offer tours

 Dinner: New Glarus Hotel Restaurant